EimanFatima/An-Online-product-management/README.md

-# Express-Project-
+# README
-An online product manager
+An online product manager using express js for frontend and backend